Introduction

 Ingredients Needed

-Rice – 2 cups
+- Rice – 2 cups

-Coconut water – 1 cup
+- Coconut Water – 1 cup

-Coconut milk – 1/2 cup
+- Coconut Milk – 1/2 cup

-Dry yeast – 1/4 teaspoon
+- Dry Yeast – 1/4 teaspoon

-Salt – 1/4 teaspoon
+- Salt – 1/4 teaspoon

-Sugar – 1 tablespoon
+- Sugar – 1 tablespoon

-Baking soda – 1/4 teaspoon
+- Baking Soda – 1/4 teaspoon

-Steps to Make Kerala Style Appam
+Steps to Make Kerala-Style Appam

 Preparing the Batter

-- Soak rice for 4 hours.
+- Soak the rice for 4 hours.

-- Grind rice into a fine paste.
+- Grind the rice into a fine paste.

-- Ferment the batter for 8 hours.
+- Leave the dough to ferment for 8 hours.

 Cooking the Appam

-- Spread the batter evenly.
+- Spread the dough evenly.

-Variations and Serving Suggestions
+Serving Suggestions

 - Serve with vegetable stew or chicken curry.